 What is a pterygium?

-A pterygium is a raised, triangular or wedge-shaped growth of conjunctival tissue which grows over the surface of the cornea (the transparent dome at the front of the eye).
-It usually occurs on the nasal side of the cornea.
+A pterygium (from the Greek pterygion meaning wing) is a raised, triangular or wedge-shaped overgrowth of conjunctival tissue over the surface of the cornea (the transparent dome at the front of the eye).
+It usually occurs on the nasal side of the cornea and is often bilateral.
 In the early stages only small grey opacities at the junction of the cornea and the white of the eye can be seen.
 The conjunctiva can then overgrow these opacities and encroach on to the cornea in a triangular fashion.

 What causes a pterygium?